X-lab2017/oss101/Assignments/Assignment-typo-for-cloud-computing.md

 In general, questions to a well-selected public forum are more likely to get useful answers than equivalent questions to a private one.
 There are multiple reasons for this.
 One is simply the size of the pool of potential respondents.
 Another is the size of the audience; hackers would rather answer questions that educate many people than questions serving only a few.

-Understandably, skilled hackers and authors of popular software are already receiving more than their fair share of mis-targeted messages.
+Understandably, skilled hackers and authors of popular software are already receiving more than their fair share of mistargeted messages.
 By adding to the flood, you could in extreme cases even be the straw that breaks the camel's back --- quite a few times, contributors to popular projects have withdrawn their support because collateral damage in the form of useless e-mail traffic to their personal accounts became unbearable.

 ### Stack Overflow